Battle of Orsha: Modern times

 Commemorative coins by Ukraine and Lithuania.

 The battle is regarded by some Belarusians as a symbol of national revival, with many seeing it as a Day of Belarusian Military Glory.
 On 8 September 1992, the 478th anniversary of the battle, cadets from Minsk Higher Military Engineering School and the Minsk Higher Military Command School (now the unified Military Academy of Belarus) took the first military oath of allegiance to the Armed Forces of Belarus, with their induction ceremony being held on Independence Square in the presence of defense minister Pavel Pavlovich Kozlovsky.
 Subsequently, however, as a result of increasing ties to Russia, the regime of President Alexander Lukashenko actively suppressed celebration of the battle.
 In September 2005, four members of the Belarusian National Front opposition were each fined almost (roughly €1,500) for celebrating the 491st anniversary of the battle.

 Ukraine has public celebrations of the Battle of Orsha, as an important victory, within the wider history of Ukrainian-Russian conflicts.
 On October 14, 2014, the National Bank of Ukraine presented a commemorative coin on the occasion of the 500th anniversary of the Battle of Orsha.
 There is Orsha Victory Street in Rivne.

 At the Tomb of the Unknown Soldier, Warsaw, the Battle of Orsha is commemorated by the inscription "ORSZA 8 IX 1514".

-In Lithuania, the Battle of Orsha is commemorates as well by Lithuanian Ministry of Defense and Lithuanian government every year with concerts, conferences and military parades.
+In Lithuania, the Battle of Orsha is commemorated as well by the Lithuanian Ministry of Defense and the Lithuanian government every year with concerts, conferences and military parades.

+During the Russo-Ukrainian War, Belarusian volunteers created the Special Unit “1514” which is part of the Main Directorate of Intelligence of the Ministry of Defence of Ukraine.
+Formally, the unit was established in 2024, on the Day of Belarusian Military Glory (September 8), the anniversary of the Battle of Orsha.